IMPRESSOLABS/Contracts/README.md

 ## Contract Details

-### Compiled Contracts
+### Source and Compiled Contracts

-The repository includes the compiled bytecode and ABI of the Solidity contracts.
+The repository includes the compiled ABI of the Solidity contracts.
 These are generated from the following Solidity files:

 - `Impresso.sol`: [Base ECR20 smart contract]
 - `ImpressoAC.sol`: [ECR20 smart contract with Access Control]